MonicaG/MonicaG/README.md

 # Monica Granbois - @MonicaG
-I am currently a DevOps specialist with the Province of BC.
-I also have a background in enterprise Java development.
+I like to code and create hobby projects.
+In my professional life I am a DevOps specialist, but I also have a background in enterprise Java development.

 When not coding I like to read and have low key adventures (climbing, hiking, skiing, surfing).